top of page

 • You need to be available (face verification) - this can’t be completed by a third party

-• You need to be physically located in the UAE
+• Ideally you should be physically located in the UAE for the account opening

-• Business bank accounts usually get approved within 24h (delays possible in rare cases)
+• Business bank accounts usually get approved within 5 working days (delays possible in some cases)

 • To prevent deactivation of your UAE mobile number after 30 days, you will need to do one of the following: